 Society and the media give us this idea that if you haven’t had sex with at least 5 different people by the time you’re 22, you are either asexual or a freak.
 We get this idea that we need to accumulate a certain amount of experience with sex before we reach a certain age or we will not be able to please a potentially much more experienced partner and we’ll end up alone for the rest of our lives.
 Seems quite harsh, though, doesn’t it?

-Let me see if I understand this correctly: So just because I haven’t met a guy who has been able to make me feel ready and willing to have sex with him, I’m odd?
+Let me see if I understand this correctly: So just because you haven’t met a guy who has been able to make me feel ready and willing to have sex with him, you’re odd?
 I beg to differ.
-I’m not odd or atypical, I just haven’t met the right person yet or prepared myself enough mentally.
-I’m one of those people who feel very uncomfortable undressing in front of people.
-So getting naked with someone is an ocean-wide step for me.
+You’re not odd or atypical, you just haven’t met the right person yet or prepared yourself enough mentally.
+Maybe you’re one of those people who feel very uncomfortable undressing in front of people, and thus getting naked with someone is an ocean-wide step for you.
+And that’s okay!

 So stop being ashamed of being a virgin or make up silly excuses for it.
 Say it with me: “I’m a virgin and I’m not ashamed of it!”